aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### CONCLUSION

 This kind of abstraction is not easy, and it will likely take several iterations to get right.
 But it is possible.

+### CHAPTER 32: FRAMEWORKS ARE DETAILS

+FWs are generally good things.
+However, FWs are not architectures – though some try to be.

+#### FRAMEWORK AUTHORS

+Most authors offer their work for free bacause they want to be helpful to the community.
+However, those authors do not have your best interests in heart.
+They cannot because they do no know you and your problems.

+The FW author know their own problems, and the problems of their coworkers and friends.
+And they write their FWs to solve those problems – not yours.
+Of course, your problems will likely overlap with those other problems quite a bit, otherwise FWs would not be so popular.

+#### ASYMMETRIC MARRIAGE

+You make a huge commitment to your FW, but the FW author makes no commitment to you.

+You read through the docs that the author provides.
+You wrapping your architecture around that FW.
+The author recommends that you derive from the FW's base classes and import the FW's facilities into your business objects.
+The author urges you to couple your app to the FWs as tightly as possible.

+For the FW author, coupling to their FW is not a risk, because the author has absolute control over that FW.

+What is more, the author wants you to couple to the FW, because once coupled in this way, it is hard to break away.

+You take on all the risks and burden; the FW author takes on nothing at all.